m-jahn/lattice-tools/README.md

 plots allows to draw symbols with error bars for arbitrary groups of data points.
 Error bars will be drawn for groups of identical x values with optional subsetting by grouping or paneling variables.
-This functions is very similar to `panel.barplot` only with points instead of bars.
+This function is very similar to `panel.barplot` only with points instead of bars.

 ``` r